Daniel Guerrero (actor): Show hosting

 Guerrero also hosted a number of television shows in Argentina.
 These included Buenas Tardes, Mucho Gusto ("Good Afternoon, Nice to Meet You"), Sabados Continuados ("Continuing Saturdays"), Sabados Musicales ("Musical Saturdays"), Matinee, Nuevediario ("Nine Diary") Hollywood en Castellano ("Hollywood in Spanish") and Teleonce Informa ("Teleonce Informs You").

-Personal life
+Personal life and death

 Guerrero was once married to Argentine vedette, singer and actress Zulma Faiad; the couple married in Mexico and had two daughters: Daniela and Eleonora Guerrero.

-Death

 Guerrero was hospitalized in intensive care due to a pulmonary embolism during January 2022, which was further complicated by the chronic obstructive pulmonary disease that he suffered.
-After being in the hospital a few days, he passed away on 15 January of that year.
+After being in the hospital a few days, he died on 15 January of that year.

-Reactions to his death

 Upon learning of Guerrero's death, his Yo Se Que Mentia co-star Iris Chacon declared that "His passing causes me profound sadness because he was an excellent co-worker.
 He helped me a lot as an actor, because when the telenovela was being filmed, I was [also] doing my television show and traveling a lot".